 Using state-of-the-art technology and leading-edge medical and surgical interventions, we are able to provide for our patients advanced and timely diagnosis followed by individualized and ongoing care.
 Our physicians work closely with other specialists in the Liver Center of the Digestive Healthcare Center.

 Each patient's treatment is provided by a personal care team headed by the liver specialist.
 The liver specialist meets regularly with the other team members to review individual patient’s cases and update treatment plans.
 The team works with both the patient and the referring physicians to coordinate a care plan designed to produce the best possible outcome.
 In addition to the hepatologist, our team includes interventional endoscopists, interventional/vascular radiologists, medical and surgical oncologists, liver surgeons, transplant surgeons, and pathologists.
-The staff of the Fatty Liver Clinic also collaborate with the Weight Center to treat and manage fatty liver disease.
+The staff of the Steatotic Liver Clinic also collaborate with the Weight Center to treat and manage steatotic liver disease.

 Specialized Treatment Begins with Advanced Diagnostics